opauth/opauth/docs/v1-improvements.rst

 No more internal callback
 -------------------------
-Opauth no longer does another internal callback to pass data back to your app, thus no longer need an extra callback.
+Opauth no longer does another internal callback to pass data back to your app.
+Now it simply returns the response.
+With this change, security components and v0.x transport mechanisms have been dropped.

 Cleaner code base and API
 -------------------------
 Opauth is now more extensible than ever.
 Do not like how our parser works?
 You can easily extend or override it.
-The same can be said for transport, etc.
+The same can be said for many other components on Opauth.

 Full PSR compliance
 -------------------